 Project TeamWilliam Smart, Victoria Judge, Anita Panov, Maggie Lum, Marie Burgess, Tonie Sauers

-From the architect.
+Text description provided by the architects.
 Saatchi & Saatchi has occupied the Metcalfe Bond Store building in The Rocks for 25 years.
 Smart Design Studio was engaged to undertake an upgrade of the base building on behalf of the proprietor, the Sydney Harbour Foreshore Authority, and to design a contemporary interior space for the commercial tenant, Saatchi & Saatchi.

 The refurbishment process began with Saatchi & Saatchi’s desire to re-establish their business at the forefront of advertising in Australia and to revitalise the working environment for both employees and clients.
 Through a series of “Workplace Change” workshops, SDS identified key areas that would improve the agency’s energy, morale and therefore profile starting with:

 • a bold, striking and assiduously contemporary interior design to inspire all staff.

 • rationalisation of working arrangements and planning anomalies.

 • replacing the cellular office structure with open-plan offices, ensuring across-the-board access to air and view.

 • creation of a sense of cooperation, vigour and pride, in order to evolve a coherency of agency message.

 • this is supported by technical advances, such as improved air circulation, state-of-the-art lighting, dedicated service areas, great staff utilities such as showers facilities and a communal cafe.